 |Homecoming Scotland 2009|

-One way is by acknowledging the Caribbean, as professor Tom Devine often mentions, as being a large part of the Scots history and Diaspora – a part of our history which has been ignored until recently.
-Time to change all that.
+Many Scottish Independence supporters prefer to be known as Democrats.
+We must acknowledge our nationalism as international, forward-looking and progressive.
+One way is by acknowledging the Caribbean, as Devine mentions, as being a large part of the Scots history and the Jamaican Scots diaspora a part of our history which has been ignored until recently.
+Time to change that.